cockroachdb/docs/v2.0/demo-automatic-cloud-migration.md

 ## Step 6.
 Watch data balance across all 3 nodes

-Now open the Admin UI at `http://localhost:8080` and hover over the **SQL Queries** graph at the top.
+Now open the Admin UI at `http://localhost:8080` and click **Metrics** in the left-hand navigation bar.
+The **Overview** dashboard is displayed.
+Hover over the **SQL Queries** graph at the top.
 After a minute or so, you'll see that the load generator is executing approximately 95% reads and 5% writes across all nodes:

 <img src="{{ 'images/v2.0/admin_ui_sql_queries.png' | relative_url }}" alt="CockroachDB Admin UI" style="border:1px solid #eee;max-width:100%" />